 What Happens at Explorers Club?

-We clamber over rocks (and look under them), plant trees, wonder at the habits of fungi, share leadership roles, mud gush, follow streams, spend quiet time on our own, hike, bike, create poetry and sculptures, play lots of cooperative games, build shelters, share stories, help our community, make friends, and get dirty!
+We clamber over rocks (and look under them), plant trees, wonder at the habits of fungi, share leadership roles, mud gush, follow streams, spend quiet time on our own, hike, create poetry and sculptures, play lots of cooperative games, build shelters, share stories, help our community, make friends, and get dirty!

 Participants build confidence and competence in every area of their lives through our unique process of discovery of our region's natural places.